MartynDavis/moment-timezone-diff/README.md

 # Moment Timezone Difference

-A javascript library for displaying information about different timezones.
+A javascript library for displaying information about different timezones, utilising [moment](http://momentjs.com/) and [moment-timezone](http://momentjs.com/timezone/).

 If you have a distributed team, you can easily display the current time for each team member and answer questions such as: